act-rules/act-rules.github.io/_rules/button-accessible-name-97a4e1.md

 #### Passed Example 8

 Some buttons have a default value.
-In this example the `input` element has "reset" as the [accessible name][], or translated of "reset" provided by the browser.
+In this example the `input` element has "reset" as the [accessible name][], or translation of "reset" provided by the browser.

 ```html
 <input type="reset" />